M.Tech. in Agriculture Engineering (2 Years)

 About Centre

-This Centre for Agricultural Informatics and e-Governance Research Studies(CAIRS), first-in-kind in India, is to impart conceptual, theoretical and applied knowledge of ICT, Management, Informatics, and Agriculture, to the Graduates of Agricultural and Allied Sciences, Engineering and other Science Disciplines.
-The Centre generates human resources with right skills, knowledge, aptitude, entrepreneurial, and leadership qualities for effective design and implementation of ICT enabled agricultural production, supply-chain, value-chain and extension services to cater to the needs of Agricultural sector stakeholders (farmers, industry, research, extension and scientific organizations, etc), in global era, through the emerging field of Agricultural Informatics, e-Governance and Language Computing.
+This Centre for Agriculture Informatics and e-Governance Research Studies(CAIRS), first-in-kind in India, is to impart conceptual, theoretical and applied knowledge of ICT, Management, Informatics, and Agriculture, to the Graduates of Agriculture and Allied Sciences, Engineering and other Science Disciplines.
+The Centre generates human resources with right skills, knowledge, aptitude, entrepreneurial, and leadership qualities for effective design and implementation of ICT enabled Agriculture production, supply-chain, value-chain and extension services to cater to the needs of Agriculture sector stakeholders (farmers, industry, research, extension and scientific organizations, etc), in global era, through the emerging field of Agriculture Informatics, e-Governance and Language Computing.

 The University proposes to build capability and entrepreneurship development of Rural Youths in the area of Digital Technology in Agriculture, as proposed by the Doubling Farmers Income by 2022 (DFI-2022), Report (Govt. of India) 2018, strategically as follows:

-• Digitalised Agriculture: Digital Technology and Innovation in Agriculture: Digital India, Make in India, Skill India and StartUp India Programmes for Transformational Reforms in Agricultural Sector (SMART Irrigated, SMART Rainfed and SMART Tribal Agri Systems);
+- Digitalised Agriculture: Digital Technology and Innovation in Agriculture: Digital India, Make in India, Skill India and StartUp India Programmes for Transformational Reforms in Agriculture Sector (SMART Irrigated, SMART Rainfed and SMART Tribal Agri Systems);

-• Digitalised Agro-Met Advisories & Agricultural Risk Management Solution;
+- Digitalised Agro-Met Advisories & Agriculture Risk Management Solution;

-• Digitalized Agricultural Resources Information System and Micro-Level Planning for achieving SMART VILLAGE & SMART FARMING;
+- Digitalized Agriculture Resources Information System and Micro-Level Planning for achieving SMART VILLAGE & SMART FARMING;

-• Digitalized Agricultural Value Chain from “Farms” to “Profits” – nearly about 400 Commodities;
+- Digitalized Agriculture Value Chain from “Farms” to “Profits” – nearly about 400 Commodities;

-• Digitalised Access to Inputs, Technology, Knowledge, Skill, Agricultural Finance, Credit, Marketing and Agribusiness Management, to Farmers;
+- Digitalised Access to Inputs, Technology, Knowledge, Skill, Agriculture Finance, Credit, Marketing and Agribusiness Management, to Farmers;

 Sustainable Development Goals (SDGs) of The United Nations